HVAC Schools in South Dakota

 • Heat pumps

-Students must complete 36 credit-hours and are awarded a diploma.
+Students must complete 34.5 credit-hours and are awarded a diploma.
+In addition to tuition, students are responsible for purchasing books and tools.

 MTI’s two-year program curriculum builds on the first year with more time spent in labs and includes an internship.
 Classes include planning and estimating, wiring, commercial refrigeration and air conditioning, and electronic temperature control.
-At the completion of 72 credit hours, students are awarded an associate of applied science (AAS) degree.
-As of 2018, tuition for both programs came to $116 per credit, with additional fees bringing the total cost to between $210 and $225 per credit.
+At the completion of 75.5 credit-hours, students are awarded an associate of applied science (A.A.S.) degree.

-The Southeast Technical Institute in Sioux Falls offers a two-year HVAC-R program, which has been accredited by HVAC Excellence.
+The Southeast Technical Institute in Sioux Falls offers a one-year HVAC/R program, which has been accredited by HVAC Excellence.

-Graduates of the two-year program receive an AAS degree at the completion of 72 credit hours.
-As well as the basics, students receive training in:
+Graduates of the one-year program receive a diploma at the completion of 35 credit hours.
+Students receive training in:

 Finally, Western Dakota Tech of Rapid City has provided hands-on learning, industry partnerships, and internships since 1968.
-The HVAC-R program teaches professional skills such as troubleshooting and problem-solving, as well as technical skills.
+The HVAC/R program teaches professional skills such as troubleshooting and problem solving, as well as technical skills.
 Students practice with the tools and equipment they’ll use on the job.
-The 18-month program requires 61-64 credit hours, and an AAS degree is awarded on completion.
-The 2018 tuition was $247 per-credit-hour for on-campus classes and $265 for online classes.
-Books, laptops, tools, and other fees are additional.
-Western Dakota Tech HVAC students may be eligible for the Build Dakota Scholarship, which covers all tuition and fees for some students pursuing training in high demand fields.
+The 18-month program requires 61-64 credit hours, and an A.A.S. degree is awarded on completion.
+Western Dakota Tech HVAC students may be eligible for the Build Dakota Scholarship, which covers all tuition and fees for some students pursuing training in high-demand fields.
+The school is accredited by the Higher Learning Commission.

 HVAC Certification and Licensing in South Dakota